ABOUT THE FIRM

 Bradley E. Haddock was born in Wichita, Kansas, on January 4, 1955, and was admitted to practice law in 1980 in Kansas and the U.S. District Court, District of Kansas.
 He received a Bachelor of Science degree from Phillips University in 1977, where he was recognized as a Representative Phillipian (selected as one of 12 top senior students).
 As an undergraduate, he participated in the Washington Semester Government Intern Program at American University and worked for Congressman Garner E. Shriver (Fourth District of Kansas) as a member of his staff in 1976.
 Brad received his law degree from Washburn University School of Law in 1980, where he served as the Executive Editor of the Washburn Law Journal and graduated cum laude.
 Brad offers a wide-range of legal expertise and hands-on experience, as well as industry-specific legal and business knowledge.
 HADDOCK LAW OFFICE, LLC, was founded in January 2009 following a successful in-house legal and executive career, where Brad served as the Executive Vice President, General Counsel & Secretary of Koch Chemical Technology Group ("KCTG"), a wholly owned subsidiary of Koch Industries, Inc., the largest privately held company in the United States.
 During his distinguished career at Koch, Brad served as lead counsel for several key businesses, including Koch's refining, chemicals, and asphalt businesses, and the group of 10 global manufacturing and engineering businesses that became KCTG.
 While at Koch, he led or significantly participated in more than 85 domestic and international acquisitions.

-Brad has served as a member of the board of directors of the American Arbitration Association since 2005 and was elected to a third four-year term at the AAA's 2013 annual meeting in New York City.
-He is also a qualified member of the American Arbitration Association's Roster of Neutrals and a member of the prestigious Panel of Arbitrators of the International Centre for Dispute Resolution.
+Brad has served as a member of the board of directors of the American Arbitration Association from 2005 through 2017.
+He continues to serve on an advisory council regarding AAA expectations for arbitrators.
+He is a qualified member of the American Arbitration Association's Roster of Neutrals and a member of the prestigious Panel of Arbitrators of the International Centre for Dispute Resolution.
 During his tenure at Koch, Brad was an active member of the Association of Corporate Counsel.
 He is also a member of the Association for Corporate Growth, American Bar Association, Christian Legal Society, Kansas Bar Association, Licensing Executives Society, and the Wichita Bar Association.
 In November 2016, Brad was elected to serve as a member of the Board of Trustees of Friends University, a Christian university dedicated to spiritual growth and formation as an integral part of its curriculum.

 Terri Haddock has worked with the firm, handled our financial records, and assisted with projects since the firm was formed in 2009.
 She has Bachelors and Masters degrees, with honors, from Wichita State University, and recently began providing paralegal assistance on a number of projects and transactions to better serve our clients.